Frequently Asked Questions

 A 105 page feature screenplay costs $14 TalentDollars ($4 for the review plus $10 for the length).

-Keep in mind that when you get an assignment to review a script, you will also earn TalentDollars according to the same formula, so reading and reviewing a longer script will earn more than reading a shorter script.
+Keep in mind that when you complete a review assignment, you earn TalentDollars according to the same formula, so reading and reviewing a longer script will earn more than reading a shorter script.
 If we didn't do that, everyone would try to review 90 page scripts and would avoid the 130 page scripts, which would not be fair all around.

 How do I score a script when reviewing it?